joeromero/docs/content/cartodb_ui/cartodb_ui.md

 [SCREENSHOT TODO: Basemap selection]

 CartoDB offers you by default a selection of basemaps you can use in your visualization.
 You can select any one of them, and you can see how your visualization changes in real time.
-You can come in  any moment and change your basemap: the rest of your data will keep appearing in the same place, only with a new basemap in the background.
-Take a time to explore our different available basemaps.
+You can change your basemap anytime and the rest of your data will remain unchanged.
+Take time to explore our different available basemaps.
 You'll be able to see that some of them have more detail (borders, roads, mountains) and other are more minimalistic.
 Choose the best one for the purpose of your visualization.

 ### Including an external basemap

 [SCREENSHOT TODO: Add your Basemap modal window]

 Apart from the default basemaps offered in CartoDB, you can integrate third-party basemaps to customize your visualizations even further.
-You have three ways:
+You have three options:

-- **Including a [Mapbox](http://www.mapbox.com) map**: Mapbox is a service which lets you customize your basemap.
+1. **TODO: Include a [Mapbox](http://www.mapbox.com) map**: Mapbox is a service which lets you customize your basemap.
 Create your own designed basemap with your colors and elements, and integrate easily in CartoDB.
 Just select the URL from your map and paste it in our configuration window.
-- XYZ template: TODO
+2. XYZ template: TODO
-- WMS url TODO
+3. WMS url TODO

 ### About map projections

-Earth is spheric (well, almost), but maps are laid out in a flat surface.
-Because of this, some distortion must be applied in order to visualize in a flat surface the spheric earth.
-Several distortions might be applied, and this impacts how elements are represented.
-This distortion is what a projection is.
-There exists several projections, several distortions used to represent the earth.
+The earth has an ellipsoid shape but maps are representations of the earth on a flat surface.
+This means that some distortion must be applied in order to visualize the earth on a two dimensional plane.
+During this process several types of distortions may occur and this impacts how map features are represented.
+This distortion is what is referred to as a [map projection](http://en.wikipedia.org/wiki/Map_projection).
+There are many types of projections used to represent the earth at various scales from depicting the whole world, a continent, country, region or state / province.
+Each type of distortion attempts to preserve certain properties at the expense of others such as area, direction, shape and distance.

-The majority of maps used in the web are using the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection), and that is the projection you will be using when you create your visualizations in CartoDB.
+The majority of maps used in the web are using a variant of the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection) commonly referred to as the Web-Mercator, and that is the projection you will be using when you create your visualizations in CartoDB.
 Changing the map projection is not feasible, as it would imply changing all the basemaps and all the information of how your data is stored in CartoDB.

 You can learn more about map projections in Wikipedia, and know all the details about how internally CartoDB [handles projections](http://developers.cartodb.com/tutorials/projections.html).